andrehcmoraes/adventofcode-2021/README.md

 Mostly in C or Python or w/e

+Part A solutions (silver star) are more naive.

+Part B solutions (gold stars) usually offers a more optimized approach.

 ## Compiling
 A Makefile is provided in order to compile the binaries for a single run